With more and more adults preferring a shower over a bath, some wonder if taking the bathtub out of their master bathroom is a good idea.

-Do I Need a Bathtub in My Master Bath?
+Do I Need a Bathtub in My Master Bathroom?

 Many modern bathrooms use just a shower that has a shower pan with a slight lip and a shower curtain or a walk-in with a glass shower enclosure to keep water inside.